huplay/demo-gpt-java/README.md

 ## Install ##

 1. Install Java.
 For the standard version 1.8 or above.
-For the Vector API implementation at least Java 20 (faster).
+For the Vector API implementation at least Java 18.
+(Tested only on Java 20).

 2. Install Maven.
 (Java compile/build tool) (3.8.6 used during development).